mxyzpt1k/advent-of-code/README.md

 for the whole contest, but if I see a quick solution using sed or awk, I may make a run for the leaderboard.

+## Day 21: Step Counter

+Another grid problem.
+Another one-off solution.
+There's a lot of refactoring in my future.

 ## Day 20: Pulse Propagation

-Solved part 1 with Ruby.
-Part 2 still TBD.
+Solved part one with Ruby.
+Part two still TBD.

 ## Day 19: Day 19: Aplenty

 Nice problem for a lispy language.
-For part 1, I converted the input to S-expressions (using Perl) and evaluated the results.
-For part 2, I wrote a little interpreter that tracked valid values as it interpreted the rules.
+For part one, I converted the input to S-expressions (using Perl) and evaluated the results.
+For part two, I wrote a little interpreter that tracked valid values as it interpreted the rules.

 ## Day 18: Lavaduct Lagoon

-Drew out the map and used a flood fill for part 1.
+Drew out the map and used a flood fill for part one.
-Slept on part 2, implemented rotations for the path, then started eliminating the "bumps" before realizing Mathematica makes this problem trivial.
+Slept on part two, implemented rotations for the path, then started eliminating the "bumps" before realizing Mathematica makes this problem trivial.